 Chicken manure contains 0.5% to 3% potassium by weight.

-All of these manures have a medium release speed, and can be effective for two years.
+All of these manures have a medium release speed, and they can be effective for two years.

 Manures also contain small amounts of nitrogen and phosphorus as well, making them good all-around fertilizers.
 Just make sure to decompose manure completely before using it on your garden, to avoid burning your plants!